1000442182

 The electricity generated from the facility is slated to power large swaths of China’s inland provinces while addressing energy needs in Tibet itself.
 Yet, the sheer magnitude of the project, coupled with its high-altitude location in the fragile Himalayan region, has raised significant alarm among downstream nations over potential environmental and hydrological disruptions.
 Both India and Bangladesh, heavily reliant on the Brahmaputra for agriculture, drinking water, and fishing-based livelihoods, fear that unilateral upstream activity could disrupt the river’s natural flow, especially during monsoon and dry seasons, jeopardizing the water security of millions.

 In January, India formally raised its concerns with Beijing, urging it to honor international norms and protect the vital interests of downstream countries that rely extensively on the Brahmaputra River for water security and livelihoods.
-“India will continue to monitor developments closely and take necessary steps to safeguard our national interests,” the Ministry of External Affairs stated.
+The Ministry of External Affairs affirmed that “India is keeping a close watch on the situation and will take all measures required to protect its national interests.”
 Bangladesh has also expressed growing concern over potential declines in water flow and sediment deposits—factors essential to sustaining the fertility and ecological balance of its vulnerable delta region.

 Leave a Reply